 It is recommended that all CSD majors become familiar with ASHA as an organization, as well as members of NSSLHA for several reasons.
 First, it is expected that speech-language pathologists and audiologists will be active members in their professional organization.
 Second, NSSLHA membership will provide full access to many professional and academic resources used in the field.
 Finally, student membership provides a sizeable discount in fees when ASHA membership and certification are sought.
 To obtain this discount, a student must be a member of the NSSLHA for a minimum of two years prior to applying for ASHA membership.
-For information regarding ASHA go to https://www.asha.org/Certification/2020-SLP-Certification-Standards/ and for NSSLHA go to https://www.asha.org/Certification/2020-SLP-Certification-Standards/ and for NSSLHA go to https://www.nsslha.org.
+For information regarding ASHA, visit the ASHA website, for certification visit 2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology, and for the National Student Speech Language Hearing Association, visit NSSLHA.

-Pace University has a campus chapter of the National Student Speech-Language-Hearing Association.
-Membership is open to all enrolled students in the department.
-Each fall the Pace University NYSSLHA officers and faculty advisor meet with students to provide an overview of the chapter and goals for the upcoming academic year.
+Depending on student participation each year, Pace University may have a campus chapter of the National Student Speech Language Hearing Association.
+When active, membership is open to all enrolled CSD students, and the Pace University NYSSLHA officers and faculty advisor meet with students in the fall to provide an overview of the chapter and goals for the upcoming academic year.